Louis Vuitton, Gucci, and BMW.

 If you can’t drop $2,000 on a purse, you’re not in the clubhouse.
 If you don’t own the $125,000 BMW, you’re not in the clubhouse.
 You get the point.

-You can create this effect by using rare materials, creating a limited amount of inventory, or only catering towards a very specific target audience.
+You can create this effect by using rare materials, creating a limited amount of inventory, or only catering to a very specific target audience.

 Have you ever seen those Yeezy sneakers everyone is going crazy about right now?
 They are the perfect example.

 Adidas purposely only creates a limited amount of every new model to make them appear rare.

-While they sell for $200 from a retail store, they are often resold for upwards to $1,000!
+While they sell for $200 from a retail store, they are often resold for upwards of $1,000!

 This is also an excellent example of using scarcity to entice people to purchase the shoes because there’s a good chance they won’t be able to get them, or they’ll have to pay insane resell prices.

 Another brand we can learn from is Paul Parkman.
-This luxury shoe company uses exotic materials like crocodile and python to make their footwear one-of-a-kind.
+This luxury shoe company uses exotic materials like crocodiles and python to make their footwear one-of-a-kind.

 You can’t purchase boots like these just anywhere which creates an effect of rarity.

 2. Help customers use their imagination